-When a real server fails a health check do we kill all connections?
-When Quiescent='on' the real server is set to a weight of 0 on health check failure.
-When Quiescent='off' the server is completely removed from the load balancing table.
+When Quiescent='Yes' the real server is set to a weight of 0 on health check failure.
+When Quiescent='No' the server is completely removed from the load balancing table.

 Email Alerts

 Specify the global email alert address.
 The global email alert address is used to send notifications of real server health check failures.
 This can also be configured on a virtual server level.